-However, the technology to scientifically validate these changes in the genetics of Darwin’s finches was inconceivable in the nineteenth century.
+However, in the nineteenth century. the technology to scientifically validate these changes in the genetics of Darwin’s finches was inconceivable.

 Since then, advances in molecular technologies have allowed for the testing of evolutionary genetic changes, including the genetics of Darwin’s finches.
 In the most comprehensive investigation to date, a team of scientists led by Sangeet Lamichhaney (pictured right) of Uppsala University in Sweden published their paper entitled “Evolution of Darwin’s Finches and their Beaks Revealed by Genome Sequencing” in the prestigious journal Nature.